merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

      H                  0.89243244   -0.31531531    0.00000000
      H                 -0.38802215    0.58962052    0.00000000

-QUICK geometry optimization output will contain information of SCF, gradient and cartesian coordinates for each optimization step.
+QUICK geometry optimization output will contain information of SCF, gradient, and cartesian coordinates for each optimization step.
 As in the gradient calculation, the analytical gradients will be printed out immediately after the SCF information.

 .. code-block:: none